Home > African Destinations > Morocco > 3 Day Sahara Desert Tour from Marrakech

 The Narrow Streets of the Medina of Marrakech, Morocco

-Touring Ait Ben Haddou - The Filming Location of Many Movies
+Ait Ben Haddou – A UNESCO Site & Filming Location

-As we left our tour van, Isam introduced us to our guide who took us into the ksar (fortified city).
+Isam introduced us to our local guide, who led us into the ksar and explained its deep history.

 Approaching Ait Ben Haddou